-Sometimes it’s hard to decide when it is time to go outside of your company for resources.
-Our VP of Sales and Marketing Graham Silbermann breaks down when you should keep the work in-house versus when it’s time to hire an agency to pick up the slack.
+Sometimes it’s hard to decide when it’s time to go outside of your company for resources.
+In this blog post, we break down when you should keep the work in-house versus when it’s time to hire an agency to pick up the slack.

 Reasons to use in-house resources:

 - Such a complex or specific business that no one else would really know how to do it.
 Examples: military, science, etc.

 - Where there are serious compliance or security restrictions.
 If no one else is allowed into your network or code and needs background checks or government compliance this might not be worth looking outside.
 If you need to be private or achieve some data or standards that general access could compromise then maybe it’s best to solve in-house.

 - Where it’s just not that hard!
 If your job can be kept really simple and you don’t need it to be beautiful, perfect, or doesn’t have a lot of traffic then maybe you can just do it yourself.
 Finding vendors takes time that could just be spent getting an easy job done.